-- (1) Anthropology 608A "History of Anthropological Theory"; - (2) One anthropology course outside of the student's major and minor field; and - (3) One quantitative methods course.
+- (1) Anthropology 608A "History of Anthropological Theory"; - (2) One anthropology course outside of the student's major and minor field; and - (3) One quantitative methods course

 For example, if your major focus is sociocultural anthropology, and your minor focus is linguistic anthropology, then you must take one course in either archaeology or biological anthropology to broaden your graduate experience.
 An anthropology class outside the major area may be taken during MA training, but if the student later decides on a minor focus in that subfield, another class outside the major or minor areas must be taken later on.
+A course is determined to be "inside" or "outside" of a field based on the content of that course, not the subfield of its instructor.
+If you are unsure whether a given course meets this requirement, consult with its instructor.